jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 	"github.com/google/uuid"
 )

-// UUID is a custom type that wraps a UUID and implements the Unmarshaler
+// UUID is a custom type that wraps an uuid.UUID and implements the Marshaler
-// interface from the
+// and Unmarshaler interface from the
 // `github.com/aws/aws-sdk-go-v2/feature/dynamodb/attributevalue` package.
-It
-// can be used to unmarshal a UUID from a DynamoDB attribute value. type UUID struct {
+type UUID struct {
 	uuid.UUID
 }

-// UnmarshalDynamoDBAttributeValue unmarshals a UUID from a DynamoDB attribute
+// UnmarshalDynamoDBAttributeValue unmarshals a UUID from a DynamoDB
-// value.
-It implements the attributevalue.Marshaler interface. func (u *UUID) UnmarshalDynamoDBAttributeValue(av types.AttributeValue) error {
+// types.AttributeValue.
+It implements the attributevalue.Marshaler interface.
+func (u *UUID) UnmarshalDynamoDBAttributeValue(av types.AttributeValue) error {
 	s, ok := av.(*types.AttributeValueMemberS)
 	if !ok {